dstndstn/astrometry.net/docker/README.md

 However, it's important to note that these Docker files are primarily designed for quick trials and development.
 If you're planning to use them for production, they'll require further refinement, particularly in terms of security settings.

-This folder contains two Docker files.
+This folder contains two sub-folders.
 The first is for the solver, which provides the command line tools for Astrometry.net.
 The second is for the web service, which includes the Django-based web server and API server.